openedx/edx-documentation/en_us/install_operations/source/devstack/install_devstack.rst

 ``mount.nfs: mount to NFS server '192.168.33.1:/path/to/edx-platform' failed: timed out, giving up``

 This error situation arises because Vagrant uses a host-only network in Virtualbox to communicate with your computer.
-That network is created on ``vagrant up`` if one does not exist.
+If a network does not exist, one is created on ``vagrant up``.
 If this network is created with the VPN up, it will not work.
 You must recreate the network with the VPN down.

 To resolve the error, follow these steps.